-Welcome to BA History & Politics at Westminster!
-The degree has been carefully designed to build your knowledge and understanding of the historical and political development of the modern world.
-Our focus is on History and Politics as fundamentally complementary subjects, which, when studied together, will equip you with the knowledge and analytical tools to understand societies, both past and present.
-We teach in a truly global framework, listening to previously marginalised voices and questioning long-standing beliefs surrounding power and identity.
+Welcome to the exciting world of BA History at Westminster!
+Our focus is on History as a dynamic subject that is relevant to everybody, that excludes nobody, and that strives to set the historical record straight.
+We teach in a truly global framework, listening to previously marginalised voices and questioning long-standing beliefs surrounding power and identity, to help you achieve a nuanced understanding of the past.